cast-org/figuration/site/4.2/widgets/offcanvas.md

 Any an element with a data attribute of `data-cfw-dismiss="offcanvas"` within the offcanvas element will act as a close trigger for the offcanvas.
 There can be multiple close triggers, such as a header/titlebar close and a cancel button in the footer.

-### With Fixed Position Content
+### With Positioned Content

-When the scrollbar is removed from the `<body>` when an offcanvas is shown, there can be some shifting of content in fixed position elements.
-To help with this issue, when an offcanvas is shown, any elements using the [fixed positioning utility]({{ site.path }}/{{ version.docs }}/utilities/position/) classes, (`.fixed-top` and `.fixed-bottom`), will have additional padding added to their right side.
-This padding width should match the width of the scrollbar that becomes hidden.
-When the offcanvas is hidden, the `padding-right` CSS value will be reset.
+Since the scrollbar is removed from the `<body>` when an offcanvas is shown, there can be some shifting of content in fixed or sticky positioned elements.

-There is also an additional special classname that the offcanvas widget will look for when adjusting padding values.
-Simply add the `.is-fixed` class to your element, and it will automatically be handled.
+The scrollbar handler will attempt to adjust padding values, and margin for sticky elements, to mitigate the content shift.
+These values will then be reset when the offcanvas dialog is closed.

+Some [positioning utility]({{ site.path }}/{{ version.docs }}/utilities/position/) classes (`.fixed-top`, `.fixed-bottom`, `.sticky-top`, and `.sticky-bottom`) are automatically handled.
+For respsonsive or custom positioned items, there additional `.is-fixed` and `.is-sticky` helper classes can be added to an element to trigger the scrollbar handler to adjust for the shift.
+The scrollbar handler will check the computed style on any item with these classes, and only adjust when neccessary.

+Custom positioned elements using translation to modify their position may not be handled correctly, so a custom solution may be needed.

 ### Options